 So let’s get into it!

 Our muscles can be compared to an elastic band.
 If you pull the band hard when it is cold (static state), it can easily snap and break.
 But, if the band is warmed up sufficiently when it is pulled it will stretch.
 When you are in the gym, you can also do some stationary biking, jump rope, or walk on an inclined treadmill.
-Try to warm up for 10-15 minutes, you'll feel much more energetic for the start of your workout!
+Try to warm up for 10-15 minutes, you’ll feel much more energetic at the start of your workout!

 4. Flexibility training

 Flexibility training is a part of fitness that is heavily neglected.
 This training is not adjunct to just stretching in your warm-up and cool-down routine- it is a dedicated session to increasing your flexibility through various ranges of motions and poses.
 Yoga is a great way to increase your flexibility!
-I recommend adding some morning or evening yoga sessions to your routine.
-If you're a bit more advanced or looking for a challenge, ballet stretching routines are a great addition to your regimen.
-I recommend adding in a 20-45 minute session every week.
+We recommend adding some morning or evening yoga sessions to your routine.
+If you’re a bit more advanced or looking for a challenge, ballet stretching routines are a great addition to your regimen.
+We recommend adding in a 20-45 minute session every week.

 5. Balance training

 Balance training includes many different forms such as tai chi, yoga, pilates, barre, and the addition of equipment in resistance training (bosu and yoga ball).
 Your stability, leg, and core strength can improve tremendously by incorporating some balance training into your regimen.
-I recommend adding in a 15-30 minute session every week.
+We recommend adding in a 15-30 minute session every week.
 This type of training is low-impact and can be done everywhere.

 On the other side, if you love lifting weights you also need to make sure you are getting your cardio in as well.
 Cardio is great for your cardiovascular (heart and circulation) health.